August 24, 2024

 Part Two Dental Assistant Salary

-However, many factors play into your overall earnings as a dental assistant, such as where you live, how many years of experience you have, and whether you work full-time or part-time.
+However, many factors play into your overall earnings as a dental assistant, such as where you live, your years of experience, and whether you work full-time or part-time.

 Highest Paying States for Dental Assistants